hackaninstant/Servo-Shutter/README.md

 The schematic can be used for this and other arduino projects that use 3 pin sensors.
 The zip file contains gerber files for PCB production.

+An overview, assembly, and features are demonstrated on youtube: https://www.youtube.com/watch?v=IbccD1TD0Z8

 Features:

 - small footprint: will work with Nano Mega 168 boards